eason891023/classify-rv32i/README.md

     ret
 ```

+Interestingly, in my multiply function, swapping a0 and a1 results in a significant performance difference.
+The current version takes 45 seconds to complete the entire test, but if a0 and a1 are swapped, it takes 55 seconds.

+I currently can't figure out what causes this.
+I believe that differences in register usage alone shouldn't lead to such a large performance gap.

 # dot.s

 dot.s is used to perform the dot product of two matrices, which involves multiplying the values at corresponding indices in the arrays.

 Initially, I calculated the indices using i * stride.
 Later, I realized that simply adding stride * sizeof(int) in each iteration of the loop works just as well.
 As a result, the performance improved significantly compared to before.
 ```riscv=
 # =======================================================